-View the 2016 KTM Timetable (KTM jadual kereta api) for Train departures in Malaysia and Singapore.
+View the latest new KTM Timetable (KTM jadual baru kereta api) for train departures in Malaysia and Singapore.

-North - South schedule, East - South schedule and the ETS (Electric Train schedule) below.
+See the North - South schedule, East - South schedule for the ETS (Perkhidmatan Keretapi Elektrik), Intercity (Kereta api antara bandar) and Commuter trains (Komuter) below.

 This is the main railway line that travels from JB Sentral in the south of the peninsular, up through the capital Kuala Lumpur, then onto Ipoh and Butterworth where you can catch the ferry over to Penang island.